VERY LIMITED QUANTITIES OF THE DELUXE RAINBOW SPLATTER REMAINING!!

 The new album Radical Connector includes nine new tracks which took Jan and Andi three years to write and produce in their famous St. Martin studio in Düsseldorf.
 Long-time musical collaborator Dodo Nkishi was part of the recording team once again, and the album features both his drumming and his strangely recorded vocals most prominently in the aptly named "Wipe This Sound".
 Never has Mouse On Mars written a more danceable track with such irresistible drive.
 Expect to see dance floors from Tokyo to Santiago de Chile full to overflowing.
 Sonig recording artist Niobe also participated in the recording; her wonderfully aloof vocals ("the end is near...") adorn two tracks.

 With Radical Connector Mouse On Mars is taking an important step forward both in terms of musical vision and international standing.
-Their Touring will focus for the first time on North America.
+Their touring will focus for the first time on North America.
 Making appearances not only with Drummer Dodo, but as both a duo and as DJ's.
 When you show up remember to bring your dance shoes and your thinking cap!
-If in 1994 Mouse On Mars sounded like 2004, then Radical Connector is a portent of what the year 2014 will bring.
+If in 1994 Mouse on Mars sounded like 2004, then Radical Connector is a portent of what the year 2022 will bring.
 Enjoy!